CyVerse-learning-materials/learning-materials-home/docs/ds/sftp/filezilla.md

-# SFTP Access via FileZilla
+# SFTP Access using FileZilla

 FileZilla is a free and open-source, cross-platform GUI FTP software, consisting of FileZilla Client and FileZilla Server.
 The FileZilla Client is available for Windows, Linux, and macOS, allowing you to access the Data Store.